bytting/libbitmessage/README.md

 C++ bitmessage protocol API

 Status: Development

+License: GPLv3

+For a trustless project like the bitmessage protocol, all other licenses would be a security liability.

 At this point the code only compiles on Linux due to missing implementations of endianness for other platforms (see btypes.h) There is currently also a hard-coded dependency on the Botan C++ crypto library version 1.11 (see CMakeLists.txt)